yamitarek/silk/README.md

 ## Implementation

-There are several approaches to generating a plug-in instrume#nt using FAUST.
+There are several approaches to generating a plug-in instrument using FAUST.
 Since our goal was to have the synth usable for audio production inside a Digital Audio Workstation (DAW) and we had access to Logic Pro X, which only supports the Audio Unit format (AU) natively, we decided